'Queer Eye' star Jonathan Van Ness to campaign for Elizabeth Warren in Iowa

-Jonathan Van Ness, one of the stars of Netflix's hit reality show "Queer Eye," will campaign for Democratic presidential candidate Elizabeth Warren in Iowa ahead of the state's Feb.
+Jonathan Van Ness, one of the stars of Netflix's hit reality show "Queer Eye," will campaign for Democratic presidential candidate Sen. Elizabeth Warren, D-Mass., in Iowa ahead of the state's Feb.
 3 caucuses.

 “I was so excited to join Team Warren earlier this year,” Van Ness wrote in a Warren campaign email.
 “Elizabeth is fighting for the change that our country needs right now, and I don't know about you, but I'm ready to do everything I can to help her win.”